CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 6. **Resource Sharing:** Share resources efficiently among different components or users to prevent resource contention and bottlenecks.

 Optimizing memory and compute efficiency requires a deep understanding of the application's architecture, programming languages, and underlying hardware.
 Developers often use profiling tools and performance monitoring to identify bottlenecks and areas for improvement.
 Striking a balance between memory and compute efficiency is crucial, as over-optimization in one area can negatively impact the other.
 Efficient software development results in applications that are fast, responsive, and resource-friendly, contributing to a positive user experience and efficient utilization of hardware resources.

+Memory and compute efficiency are essential considerations for any software application.
+The potential memory and compute efficiency aspects of our application are analyzed as follows within the context of our user stories:
+1. **Account Creation and Persistence:**
+   - **Memory Efficiency:** We use appropriate data structures and libraries to manage user data without excessive memory consumption.
+   - **Compute Efficiency:** For future development, account creation and metadata persistence should be optimized to reduce processing time; we may utilize background threads or asynchronous operations to avoid blocking the main thread.
+2. **Initial Survey and Recommendations:**
+   - **Memory Efficiency:** Our application efficiently stores and manage survey data to avoid unnecessary memory consumption.
+   - **Compute Efficiency:** For future development, our recommendation algorithms should be optimized for speed and accuracy such as through caching recommendations to avoid redundant computations.
+3. **Viewing Recommended Courses:**
+   - **Memory Efficiency:** Our application stores and manages course data efficiently, especially when displaying a carousel of recommended courses.
+For future development, we may employ lazy loading or pagination to help avoid loading excessive data into memory.
+   - **Compute Efficiency:** Our application's UI updates and animations are optimized (by Android Studio) to ensure a seamless user experience.
+4. **Viewing Course Details:**
+   - **Memory Efficiency:** Our application loads and displays course details on-demand to prevent loading excessive content into memory.
+Unnecessary resources are disposed of when transitioning between courses.
+   - **Compute Efficiency:** Displaying course details should not cause a significant compute load.
+5. **Viewing Saved and Recommended Items:**
+   - **Memory Efficiency:** Our application efficiently manages the display of saved and recommended items through the use of HashMap data structures that allow for efficient item retrieval and rendering.
+   - **Compute Efficiency:** Our application's course list rendering and updates are optimized.
+6. **Updating Survey Data:**
+   - **Memory Efficiency:** Our application updates survey data efficiently.
+   - **Compute Efficiency:** The process of updating survey data and generating new recommendations is not computationally intensive.
+For future development, we may optimize the recommendation algorithm to balance accuracy and performance.

+In addition to these user stories, our application's adherence to SOLID design principles and Clean Architecture layers can contribute to memory and compute efficiency.
+Separation of concerns, modularization, and low coupling can help you avoid resource-intensive bottlenecks and improve the efficiency of our codebase.

+To further enhance memory and compute efficiency, we need to:
+- Implement proper memory management practices, such as releasing resources when they're no longer needed.
+- Optimize image loading and handling to minimize memory consumption and improve loading times.
+- Use appropriate background tasks for data processing, networking, and other resource-intensive operations.
+- Monitor and profile your application to identify and address performance bottlenecks.

+By considering both memory and compute efficiency throughout the design and implementation of our Android application, we create a responsive, smooth, and user-friendly experience for our users while ensuring that the application runs efficiently on a variety of devices.
 _____

 <a name="modularity"></a>